 Under the Accessibility for Ontarians with Disabilities Act, 2005 specifically relating to Ontario Regulation 191/11 (Integrated Accessibility Standards), municipalities must also establish, implement, maintain and document a multi-year accessibility plan, which outlines the organization's strategy to prevent and remove barriers.
 The multi-year accessibility plan is required to be reviewed and updated at least once every five years.

-In an effort to improve efficiencies, the Town has one accessibility plan.
-The 2015-2021 Accessibility Plan will be reviewed and updated annually satisfying the legislative requirements of both the Ontarians with Disabilities Act, 2001 and Accessibility for Ontarians with Disabilities Act, 2005.
+The 2016-2022 Accessibility plan will be reviewed and updated annually satisfying the legislative requirements of both the Ontarians with Disabilities Act, 2001 and Accessibility for Ontarians with Disabilities Act, 2005.

 ATTACHMENT